galaxyproject/galaxy-hub/src/DevNewsBriefs/2010_11_24/index.md

 ### Workflow Tuning

-* Shift management of the interaction between workflow outputs and !HideDatasetActions to the front end editor.
+* Shift management of the interaction between workflow outputs and HideDatasetActions to the front end editor.
-* No usability changes, but this resolves the issue with multiple !HideDatasetActions being created.
+* No usability changes, but this resolves the issue with multiple HideDatasetActions being created.
-* Existing workflows displaying multiple !HideDatasetActions per step on the Run Workflow screen will persist.
-These extra !HideDatasetActions are harmless, but a simple edit workflow -> save will remove them.
+* Existing workflows displaying multiple HideDatasetActions per step on the Run Workflow screen will persist.
+These extra HideDatasetActions are harmless, but a simple edit workflow -> save will remove them.
 * Workflow Inputs change:
   * Workflow inputs that aren't a subtype of text, were previously not an option.
   * Added 'data' datatype to registry, which will allow both text and binary inputs (and their subtypes) to workflow input steps.